 This is a story about how history can be used to challenge modern issues.
 Although this column has traditionally been dedicated to historical information about the Grey and Bruce region, today I am going to take you on a voyage to Paris.
 But before you jump for your passport and your French-English dictionary, get your car keys because we are going to Paris, Ontario.

-Why is a local historian in Owen Sound writing about Paris, Ont. you may ask?
+Why is a local historian in Owen Sound writing about Paris, Ont.?
 The reason is quite simple: Plaster of Paris!

 In the early 1990s, a gravel company was going to start operations on a farm near the Grand River, just south of Paris.
 A number of concerned citizens questioned the environmental and historical impact of such a venture.
 A committee was formed to examine both the environmental and historical implications of the creation of a gravel pit.
 A presentation to the Ontario Municipal Board resulted in some success for the group.
 Although the gravel company was allowed to operate, a 200-metre buffer zone between the pit and the shores of the Grand River was ordered.

 Buoyed by this significant success, the citizens group became the Grand River Heritage Mines Society in August 1993.
 The mandate of the group was to locate, record and preserve artifacts concerning the history and heritage of the gypsum mining industry in the Grand River Watershed.

 Paris Ontario came into being because of the presence of large quantities of gypsum in the area.
 The first gypsum was discovered in the area by surveyor Augustus Jones in 1793.
 In 1822, William Holme started what was probably the first gypsum mine in Ontario at that site.
 A year later, Holme added a gypsum mill, but shortly thereafter sold his 400-hectare (1,000-acre) estate and all his mining ventures to Hiram Capron.

 Capron, using the estate as a base, laid out the plots for the town of Paris, Ontario.